ArjunnGr/Geometric-3D-Python-Engine/README.md

 ```

 ```
-docker run -p 8000:80 <your_projectname>
+docker run -p 8000:5000 <your_projectname>
 ```

-After running the commands, you can access the application at http://localhost:8000 from your web browser.
+After running the commands, you can access the application by going to Docker desktop application and clicking on the address of the active container.

-Contributing to <Geometric-3D-Python-Engine>
+## Contributing to Geometric-3D-Python-Engine:

-To contribute to <Geometric-3D-Python-Engine>, follow these steps:
+### To contribute to this application, follow these steps:

 Fork this repository.